codeapologist/DataAbstractions.Dapper/README.md

 # DataAbstractions.Dapper [![NuGet](https://img.shields.io/nuget/v/DataAbstractions.Dapper.svg)](https://www.nuget.org/packages/DataAbstractions.Dapper/)
 A light abstraction around Dapper and Dapper.Contrib that also maintains the behavior IDbConnection.
+This library facilitates a loosely coupled design and unit testing.
-## Basic Usage
+## IDataAccessor Interface

-Create a data accessor
+The IDataAccessor interface encapsulates Dapper extension methods.
+Just provide the connection to the DataAccessor.

 ```csharp

 IDataAccessor dataAccessor = new DataAccessor(new SqlConnection(connectionString));

 ```
-Execute Dapper queries and sql commands normally.
+Execute Dapper queries and commands as you would normally.

 ```csharp